rtekim/Visualizing-Amazon-Reviews/Process Book.md

 ![Overview](figs/DetailedView.png)

 While our other visualizations attempt to summarize the dataset as a whole, the detailed view visualization gives the specifics for each book.
-The book name and cover are displayed(**A**), along with a word cloud and a historgram.
+The book name and cover are displayed(**A**), along with a word cloud and a histogram.
 The word cloud(**B**) was created by using the customer reviews.
 The user can change the histogram by selecting categories in the drop down menus(**C**).

 ## Evaluation

 We learned that having a book on a Top 100 lists does not always correlate to a lot of reviews on Amazon.
 We knew there would be more popular books, but did not expect for several of them to have less than 10 reviews.
-When we first formed our questions we envisoned a website that could be used by researchers to make sense of reviewing patterns.
+When we first formed our questions we envisioned a website that could be used by researchers to make sense of reviewing patterns.
 We asked questions that would lead to summary answers.
 Through our design and implementation process, we found that these visualizations would be more helpful or a user looking to find their next book.
 They could use the visualizations to find books similar to other books they have liked.
 They could could browse the detail views to find words that excited them in the word cloud.

 As we were implementing our designs, there were some areas of improvement we thought should be done if we had more time.
 * Filtering: Adding filtering to only show certain reviews.
 For example: Only show reviews from verified purchases.